bayesian-optimization/BayesianOptimization/README.md

 ### 3. Guiding the optimization

 It is often the case that we have an idea of regions of the parameter space where the maximum of our function might lie.
-For these situations the `BayesianOptimization` object allows the user to specify points to be probed.
+For these situations the `bayesian_optimization` object allows the user to specify points to be probed.
 By default these will be explored lazily (`lazy=True`), meaning these points will be evaluated only the next time you call `maximize`.
 This probing process happens before the gaussian process takes over.

 Parameters can be passed as dictionaries or as an iterable.